o-qcblog/o-qcblog.github.io/_posts/2025-03-01-Quantum-Fourier-Transformation.md

 <div class="hint-box info">
 <div class="hint-box-header">
-<strong> Pause and ponder: Is there any relation between QFT and Hadamard transformation?</strong>
+<strong> Pause and ponder:</strong>Is there any relation between QFT and Hadamard transformation?
 Click to expand
 </div>
 <div class="hint-box-content">Consider